 A shareholder is a person who owns shares in a company.
 Therefore, shareholders are a type of stakeholder.

-Shareholders are directly involved in company and are able to influence the company's decisions, since if they withdraw their support, the company cannot function.
+Shareholders are directly involved in the company and are able to influence the company's decisions since if they withdraw their support, the company cannot function.

 How Do Stakeholders Impact the Company?

 Not all stakeholders have the same degree of influence over a company's strategic decisions.
-Furthermore, not all of them benefit in the same way by the company's results.
+Furthermore, not all of them benefit in the same way from the company's results.